cloudmesh-community/fa18-523-56/paper/paper.md

 To install NiFi as a Service, run the command `bin/nifi.sh install
 <service_name>`.
 Without specifying specific `<service_name>`, nifi
-service name will be defaulted to *nifi* [@fa18-523-56-nifi-installation-page].
+service name will default to *nifi* [@fa18-523-56-nifi-installation-page].

 To start NiFi service after installation, run sudo `service
 <service_name> start` .
 To stop, run `sudo service <service_name>
 stop` [@fa18-523-56-nifi-installation-page].

-Once NiFi has been started, the GUI can be accessed using web browser via <http://localhost:8080/nifi> .
-The port and host name can be configured and changed depending on which server or setting in `conf/nifi.properties` is used [@fa18-523-56-nifi-installation-page].
+Once NiFi has been started, the GUI can be accessed using a web browser via <http://localhost:8080/nifi> .
+The port and hostname can be configured and changed depending on which server or setting in `conf/nifi.properties` is used [@fa18-523-56-nifi-installation-page].